Barbara Bush's funeral will be attended by Melania Trump, Clintons, others

 Bill and Hillary Clinton

-Former President Bill Clinton and his wife, Hillary, the former secretary of state, are expected to attend the funeral, Fox News has confirmed.
+Former President Bill Clinton and his wife, Hillary, the former secretary of state, also attended the funeral.

 “Barbara Bush was a remarkable woman.
 She had grit [and] grace, brains [and] beauty,” the former president said on social media.
 “She showed us what an honest, vibrant, full life looks like.”